GeoscienceAustralia/surveys-api/README.md

 ## Catalog Location & Identification
 This repo is catalogued in Geoscience Australia’s enterprise catalogue eCat.
-Its persistent URI identifier, which links directly to it, is <http://pid.geoscience.gov.au/dataset/ga/110081>.
+Its identifier, which is a persistent [URI](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier) and which links directly to it, is <http://pid.geoscience.gov.au/dataset/ga/110081>.

 It also has a DOI: [10.4225/25/59e43600ab78f](http://dx.doi.org/10.4225/25/59e43600ab78f).